jestjs/jest/docs/GettingStarted.md

 You are now set up to use all ES2015 features and React specific syntax.

-If you are using a more complicated Babel configuration, using Babel `env` option, keep in mind that Jest will automatically define `NODE_ENV` as `test`.
+If you are using a more complicated Babel configuration, using Babel's `env` option, keep in mind that Jest will automatically define `NODE_ENV` as `test`.
-So it will not use `development` section like Babel does by default when no `NODE_ENV` is set.
+It will not use `development` section like Babel does by default when no `NODE_ENV` is set.

 ### React, React-Native and Snapshot Testing